Reuse Custom Code in Stateflow Charts

 Specify Custom Code Settings for Code Generation

 To configure your model to access custom code for code generation, use the Code Generation > Custom Code pane of the Configuration Parameters dialog box.
-When generating code, your model can use the same custom code settings that it uses for simulation or use unique custom code settings.
+You can use the same custom code settings for code generation that you use for simulation or use unique custom code settings.

 To use the same custom code settings used for simulation, select Use the same custom code settings as Simulation Target.
 Specify the custom code settings in the Simulation Target pane as described in Specify Custom Code Settings for Simulation.